Parsa-Rajabi/CIS-485/docs/project.md

 - **Update Regularly**: Keep your team informed about your progress and challenges.
 - **Decide Collectively**: Make team decisions together, not individually.
 - **Be Transparent**: Be honest and clear about all project matters.

-### Group Project Participation Policy

-**Goal**: To ensure everyone contributes fairly and to handle any non-participation issues properly.

-#### Step 0: Peer Resolution

-- Before any official action, try to resolve any non-participation concerns within your group.
-- If you need to escalate, be prepared to provide written evidence of your attempts to resolve the issue (e.g., meeting notes, emails).

-#### Strike 1: Initial Consultation for Non-participation

-- If concerns remain after peer resolution, and a majority of your group plus your TA agree, you may be identified for non-participation.
-- You will be asked to meet with your TA and the instructor.

-**During this meeting:**
-1. Review concerns and evidence.
-2. Hear your perspective.
-3. Develop an action plan.
-4. Emphasize the importance of teamwork.

-- The TA will document the meeting.

-#### Strike 2: Transition to Individual Project

-- If non-participation continues after the first consultation, and a majority of your group and TA observe inadequate contribution again, you will be notified.

-**What happens next:**
-1. You will switch to an **independent project** of similar scope and complexity.
-2. You must complete the project within the same timeframe as your group.
-3. The instructor will provide formal expectations.

-**Additional Notes:**
-- Open communication can help prevent issues.
-- The instructor will consider extenuating circumstances.
-- Collaboration guidelines will be provided at the start of the project.

 </details>